hevela/django-plupload/README.md

     #The url where the upload form is located:
     url(r'^$', 'plupload.views.upload'),

-3. In plupload/views.py, change the FILE_FOLDER var to whatever dir you want to use:
+3.In plupload/views.py, change the FILE_FOLDER var to whatever dir you want to use:

     FILE_FOLDER = "templates/static/media/csv_files/"